luckmansugiarto/fruit-list/README.md

 You can verify whether docker initialization has been completed or not by visiting the url of the laravel application which is set to: **http://localhost:8080**.
 If a "page cannot be loaded" error message shows up then that means the initialization process is still in progress.

-There is a console application set up to be run every hour to fetch the data from external service and this cron job needs to be set up manually.
+There is a console application set up to be run every hour to fetch the data from https://dev.shepherd.appoly.io/fruit.json and this cron job needs to be set up manually.
 To do so, follow these steps:

 1. Access into the **app** docker container by typing in the following command: `docker exec -it app sh`